JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 g ();;
 ```

-There are a few built-in exceptions we already saw
+There are a few built-in exceptions we mentioned previously:

 ```ocaml
 failwith "Oops";; (* Generic code failure - exception is named Failure *) invalid_arg "This function works on non-empty lists only";; (* Invalid_argument exception *)
 ```
-###  OCaml Lecture V
+###  OCaml Lecture V: Modules

-### Modules - structures and functors

 Modules in programming languages
    - a module is a larger level of program abstraction: functional units or library.